jegali/Cloudberry-Cluster/README.md

 The series resistance is calculated using Ohm's law.
 Here, a voltage is divided by the current, resulting in a resistor value.
 The voltage that must drop across the resistor is the total voltage (3.3 V) minus the LED forward voltage (2.0 V).
 The result (1.3 V) is divided by the LED forward current (10 mA) to get the value for the series resistor (130 Ohm).
 Now, unfortunately, this value is not available as a component, so you have to take a slightly smaller or larger value.
 According to the E-series E12 the next smaller value is 120 Ohm.
 The next larger value is 150 Ohm.
 As a rule, one takes the larger value.
 I took a resistor value of 220 Ohm.

+How to connect an LED correctly?
+Typically, the two connecting wires of an LED are of different lengths.
+The longer of the two is the anode (positive pole).
+The shorter one is the cathode (negative pole).
+Easy to remember: The plus sign has one more dash than the minus sign, making the wire slightly longer.
+Also, most LEDs are flattened on the minus side, like a minus, or the "K" of the cathode.

+With the circuit symbol, you can remember it like this.
+There, the circuit symbol has the shape of the letter "K" because of the crossbar.
+The triangle is similar to the letter "A".
+In the case of the crossbar, the terminal is the cathode and on the other side is the anode.
+The anode points away from the positive pole to the negative pole, indicating the direction of current.
+From plus to minus.
+And thus the anode is connected to the positive pole and the cathode to the negative pole.